 A full afternoon at the Vatican.

-Elle’s favorite part of Italy was our 3-day trip to Venice.
+Elle’s favorite part of Italy is our 3-day trip to Venice.

-My favorite was getting to have this adventure together.
+My favorite is getting to have this adventure together.

 Thinking has, many a time, made me sad, darling